DominicTremblay/lhl-js-essentials/README.md

 ## HTML/CSS

 Let's start by exploring the HTML/CSS of this application.
-We'll to understanding it well in order to figure out how to convert it into a fully functional chat application.
+We'll need to understand it well in order to figure out how to convert it into a fully functional chat application.

 Go ahead, explore the files _public_/index.html and _public_/style.css using the left navigation menu.